Ultradbm/ConvertaImg/README.md

 You can select and drop multiple images at once and the app will create png versions of each in the same directory with the suffix \_ImageConverter.
 Button to toggle always on top for convenience.

 Also implemented a workaround to be able to drag the app from the very top in fullscreen.
-While not necessary for this type of app it was just something I noticed and I thought it would be good to fix it.
+While not really a big deal it was just something I noticed and I thought it would be good to fix it.
 Other Electron and Chromium based apps such as Discord and Steam suffer from this at the time of this writing.